rafelafrance/label_finder/README.md

 ### Optional: Filter typewritten labels

 This moves all labels that are classified as "Typewritten" into a separate directory.
 The OCR works best on  typewritten labels or barcodes with printing.
-It will do a fair job when labels with handwriting or a mix of typewriting & handwriting are neatly printed.
+It will do a fair job when labels with handwriting or a mix of typewriting & handwriting if they are neatly printed.

 I have noticed that the current example YOLO model tends to have a fair number of false positives but close to zero false negatives.
 Manually pruning the false positives is much easier than sorting all labels.
 YMMV.